DemonCloud/Ax/README.md

 - **Model**: Allows you to easily manage the data , model parse is the Immutable data, who can be monitored.
 So that data would not be modified by accident.
 Flexible authentication mechanism, to ensure the availability of data.

-- **View**: The simple view is one of the essential of the app, it provides a flexible way to build the user interface, or use it as container for other view's lib (framework). it was given the complete events mechanism and virtual DOM rendering mechanism by default way.
+- **View**: The simple view is one of the essential of the app, it provides a flexible way to build the user interface, or use it as container for other view's lib (framework). it was given the complete events emitter and virtual DOM rendering mechanism by default way.

 - **Route**: A routing manager for application, support regular expressions to match the router with multiple actions.
 Detection of hash change and carry any parameters at the same time.